emmajanedrews/base-template/_posts/2018-03-15-tips-on-how-to-effectively-manage-your-activities.md

 {% include pullquote.html %}

 **2. Maintain contact with those who want to buy or sell, but aren’t ready.**This way, when they do enter the buying or selling window, you don’t miss the opportunity.
-I break my database down to the categories “hot”, “warm”, and “cold.”
+I break my database down to the categories “hot," “warm," and “cold.”
 “Hot” people are those who are looking to buy or sell in the next 30 days, and I contact them once a week; “warm” people are those who want to buy within 30 to 90 days, and I stay in touch with them every two weeks; and “cold” people are those who may buy in 90 days or more, who I contact once a month.

 **3. Do everything else need to close a transaction.**That includes showings, negotiating offers and inspects, and so on.